mvolkmann/blog/src/smalltalk/smalltalk-saving-code.md

 It is recommended to save packages in GitHub.
 For details on doing this, open the World menu and select Help...Using GitHub to host Cuis packages.

+## Restoring Changes After Crash

+If the VM crashes before changes are saved by a fileOut or saving in a package, they can still be recovered with the following steps:

+1. Restart the image.
+1. Open the World menu.
+1. Select Changes ...
+Recently logged Changes...
+1. In the popup that appears, select a line with a date/time that indicates how far back in the history to examine.
+1. In the "Recent changes" window that appears, click a row in the top panel to see the associated change.
+1. For each change to be restored, right-click the row in the top panel and select "fileIn selections".